nutanixworkshops/EnterprisePrivateCloud_Bootcamp/dayinlife/dayinlife.rst

 #.
 On the **VMs** page, you should already see your *Initials*\ **-WinToolsVM** as available to be managed by Dan.

 #.
-Select the VM and note Dan can get basic metrics associated with his VM, as well as control the VM configuration, power operations, and even delete the VM.
+Click on the VM and note Dan can get basic metrics associated with his VM, as well as control the VM configuration, power operations, and even delete the VM.

    .. figure:: images/29.png